RakhithJK/haraka-Haraka-wiki/Home.md

 Haraka is an SMTP server built with [node.js](http://nodejs.org/).

 Haraka provides extensibility via a plugin architecture with built-in support for plugins that call SpamAssassin, DNS Blocklists, provide authentication, and many more.
+A [plugin registry](https://github.com/haraka/Haraka/blob/master/Plugins.md) exists.

 # Install Guides